Generic Name: Butorphanol tartrate

 Initiate the dosing regimen for each patient individually, taking into account the patient's severity of pain, patient response, prior analgesic treatment experience, and risk factors for addiction, abuse, and misuse [see WARNINGS].

-Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy and following dosage increases with Butorphanol tartrate and adjust the dosage accordingly [see WARNINGS].
+Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy and following dosage increases with Butorphanol Tartrate Injection and adjust the dosage accordingly [see WARNINGS].

-Intravenous – The usual recommended single dose for IV administration is 1 mg repeated every three to four hours as necessary.
-The effective dosage range, depending on the severity of pain, is 0.5 to 2 mg repeated every three to four hours.
+Intravenous: The usual recommended single dose for IV administration is 1 mg repeated every 3 to 4 hours as necessary.
+The effective dosage range, depending on the severity of pain, is 0.5 to 2 mg repeated every 3 to 4 hours.

-In patients at full term in early labor a 1 to 2 mg dose of Butorphanol tartrate IV or IM may be administered and repeated after 4 hours.
+In patients at full term in early labor a 1 to 2 mg dose of Butorphanol Tartrate Injection IV or IM may be administered and repeated after 4 hours.
 Alternative analgesia should be used for pain associated with delivery or if delivery is expected to occur within 4 hours.

 Safety and Handling